Imagine small suns making light in our garden at night.

 Conclusion:

-This circuit includes components like a solar panel, rechargeable battery, charge controller, inverter or driver circuit and LED lights all enclosed in a weatherproof housing.
+This circuit have solar panel, rechargeable battery, charge controller, driver circuit or inverter and LED lights.